Munich Oktoberfest Hotels: Which location is best?

 Click on the photo and then pin “Oktoberfest Hotels in Munich” on Pinterest.

-Source: Oktoberfest Hotels in Munich: our own on-site research.
+Source: Oktoberfest hotels in Munich: our own on-site research.
 We lived in Munich for 38 years and therefore know the city very well.
-However, our opinions remain, as always, our own.
+As always, our opinion remains our own.

 Text Oktoberfest Hotels in Munich: © Copyright Monika Fuchs and TWO